What is a SEC Trading Suspension? Securities Lawyer 101

-The reality is an SEC trading suspension is the kiss of death of investors and the issuer.
+The reality is an SEC trading suspension is the kiss of death for investors and the issuer.

-From January 1, 2010 through December 31, 2012, there were over 1,100 SEC trading suspensions.
-Of those, more than 600 occurred in 2012.
 SEC trading suspensions are commonly issued during penny stock promotions involving illegal investor relations activity.
+Recently, we have seen a flood of trading suspensions surrounding issuers making false claims related to COVID-10.
 A review of the suspended companies reveals a string of corporate hijackings and reverse merger transactions, many with years of inactivity before being used in pump and dump schemes.
-Reverse merger transactions and corporate hijackings are most often used by shell purveyors and promoters seeking avoid the disclosures required by the SEC registration statement process.
+Reverse merger transactions and corporate hijackings are most often used by shell purveyors and promoters seeking avoid the disclosures required during the SEC registration statement process.

 SEC may issue a trading suspensions if there is: